reiorozco/Library-App/README.md

     npm run dev

-This will launch the React client on port 3001 by default, because you have busied the port 3000 with the server.
+This will launch the React client on port 3001 by default, because you have busied the port 3000 with the server, you can set a different point in ./client/vite.config.js.

 Open up your browser and head over to: